 There are four categories in the Chancellor's Awards

 The Chancellor’s Awards were first conferred in 2003 as a research award.
-Since then Awards for Teaching, Rising Star and Impact have been included.
+Since then Awards for Teaching, Rising Star and Outstanding Contribution have been included.

 For the Chancellor’s Award for Research, the University seeks to honour a colleague who has enhanced the research reputation of the University through a particularly significant, world-leading contribution to the progress of research within their discipline in the last 5 years, and/or whose outstanding research has made a demonstrable impact and contribution to society, globally or locally outside direct academic recognition.

 For the Chancellor’s Award for Teaching, the University seeks to honour a colleague who has recently enhanced the teaching reputation of the University, through a significant contribution to improving or invigorating student learning at any level.